 CDPs are being used across a wide range of industries.
-While the broad functionality is “horizontal”, there are several industry specific aspects that sometimes become important and requires domain flavour.
+While the broad functionality is “horizontal”, there are several industry specific aspects that sometimes become important and require domain flavour.
 Also, while functionality could be similar across industry use cases, the mechanics of it could be different.
 Recommending which burger to order and which health-care plan to buy are both examples of recommendations, but they’re of very different nature and likely need domain-specific expertise to be able to come up with right recommendations.

 How Does a CDP Address These Industry-Specific Aspects?